MagaluCloud/magalu/mgc/terraform-provider-mgc/docs/data-sources/block_storage_volume.md

 ### Read-Only

-- `availability_zones` (List of String) The availability zones where the block storage is available.
+- `availability_zone` (String) The availability zones where the block storage is available.
 - `created_at` (String) The timestamp when the block storage was created.
 - `name` (String) The name of the block storage.
 - `size` (Number) The size of the block storage in GB.